voxxrin/voxxrin3/README.md

 ## Tour of the features

-Look at [this discussion](https://github.com/voxxrin/voxxrin3/discussions/61) to have an overview of currently-implemented Voxxrin features.
+Look at [Feature showcase](https://github.com/voxxrin/voxxrin3/wiki/Voxxrin-3-features-showcase) to have an overview of currently-implemented Voxxrin features.

 ## How to add your own conference to the list ?